Frequently Asked Questions

 What about taxes?

-Social security, federal and state taxes should be deducted before the community portion of the stipend is paid.
+The community portion of the stipend is subject to social security, federal and state taxes.
+Taxes may or may not be withheld prior to being dispersed to you.
 Book and tuition expenses should be deductible from the total RPAP compensation (state and community) provided.
 Please check with the IRS if you have further questions.

 How will I compare with students doing traditional courses?

 Typically, RPAP students have performed more procedures and seen more total patients.
-RPAP students must meet the same requirements for patient experience and take the same shelf exams as other students.
+RPAP students must meet the same requirements for patient experience, complete online curriculum, and take the same shelf exams as other students.
 They perform as well as other students on OSCEs, board, and shelf exams.

 Will I have access to learning resources?